Canada’s War on Photography

 Correct, it’s the guy with the backpack about to board the bus.

-Harassing photographers will never prevent terrorism or increase security.
+Harassing photographers will never prevent terrorism.
 Photography is not a crime.

 Are they stupid?